HelmholtzAI-Consultants-Munich/Quicksetup-ai/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MLPT: ML-Pipeline-Template's documentation!
+MLPT: Machine Learning Pipeline Template's documentation!
 ================================
 We are currently coding something special...
 This is a work in-progress.

+.. include:: notes/getting_started/intro.md
+   :parser: myst_parser.sphinx_

 .. toctree::
    :maxdepth: 2
    :caption: GETTING STARTED

-   notes/installation.md
-   notes/quickstart.md
-   notes/tutorials.md
+   notes/getting_started/installation.md
+   notes/getting_started/quickstart.md
+   notes/getting_started/project_structure.md

 .. toctree::
    :maxdepth: 2
-   :caption: REFERENCE DOCUMENTATION
+   :caption: TUTORIALS

-   notes/config.md
-   notes/easy_experiment.md
-   notes/experiment_tracking.md
+   notes/how_to/modify_data.md
+   notes/how_to/modify_model.md
+   notes/how_to/use_monai.md

 .. toctree::